michalsida/demo-oracle-mybatis/README.md

 The method is called from `cz.sidik.demo.oraclemybatis.OutputParamTest.testSetEmployeeNameOut`.

 I personally prefer a syntax with inline parameter declaration with use of `@Param` annotation and I will use it in all examples.
-Be careful, that `jdbcType` and `mode` is declared for all parameters and the output one has a declaration of `javaType` too.
+Be careful that `jdbcType` and `mode` is declared for all parameters and the output one has a declaration of `javaType` too.

 ### Mapping of output parameter back into DAO object

 The other possibility is use some Plain Old Java Object with JavaBeans property-style methods, which is supported in MyBatis.
-In this case can be output parameters stored directly inside some DAO class.
-E.g. calling of `INSERT` procedure can fill up generated record Primary Key directly inside structured DAO object.
+In this case can be output parameters stored directly into some DAO class.
+E.g. calling of `INSERT` procedure can fill up generated record Primary Key field directly inside the structured DAO object.
 See:
 `cz.sidik.demo.oraclemybatis.mapper.OutputParamMapper.setEmployeeNameDaoOut`

 ```java